Derbies in the Rugby Football League: Leeds Derby

+From 1912, Leeds and Hunslet F.C. played an annual pre-season friendly for the Lazenby Cup.
+The tradition was revived in the 2004 and was renamed in 2017 as the Harry Jepson OBE Memorial Cup.

 Locker Cup Derby

 The Locker Cup Derby is contested between Lancashire teams Warrington Wolves and Wigan Warriors.
 The teams are two of the most successful in England and their rivalry has greatly intensified since 2010 due to the rise in success of Warrington Wolves.
 The rivalry has varied in intensity throughout history with both clubs having stronger rivalries with Widnes Vikings and St Helens respectively.

 London Derby

 The London Derby is contested between London Broncos and London Skolars; these teams being the only professional or semi-professional sides within Greater London.
 As yet, there isn't much of a rivalry as neither team had met in the same division until recent times, and the Broncos have played at many different grounds around London, therefore making it difficult to build a stable fan base.
 However they play each other in a pre-season friendly called the Capital Challenge which is held at the Artillery Grounds.